Blog

 Read More »

-Understanding WGCNA: Gene Co-Expression Analysis Made Easy in OmicsBox
+Understanding WGCNA: Gene Co-Expression Analysis Made Easy

 Introduction Differential Expression vs Gene Co-Expression Analyses In transcriptomics, differential expression analysis (DEA) is a standard step to identify genes whose expression levels significantly differ between conditions.
 This approach highlights candidate genes associated with a phenotype but focuses only on changes in expression magnitude and typically evaluates a limited number of factors or pairwise comparisons.
 As a result, it does